OpenBlocksTeam/ezmanager/README.md

-# OpenBlocks Module Template
+# ezmanager
-An Intellij IDEA template project used to create OpenBlocks modules
+A simple, and easy Project Manager module for OpenBlocks